greeeg/redefined.cloud/content/terms/continuous-integration/index.en.md

 ---
+title: 'What is Continuous Integration or CI?'
 name: 'Continuous integration'
 shortName: 'CI'
 summary: ''
 keywords: ['continuous integration', 'ci/cd', 'ci']
+relatedTerms: ['continuous-delivery', 'logging', 'service-level-objective']
 ---

 Let's imagine that you and your friends want to build a car.
 You each agree to focus on building one part of the car, and then you'll come together once everyone's done and slap the whole thing together.